Infrastructure Update - Exciting times for Brisbane!

-It was only just recently announced that the Victoria Park Golf Course on Brisbane’s CBD fringe will be converted to public parkland, that
+It was only just recently announced that the Victoria Park Golf Course on Brisbane’s CBD fringe will be converted to public parkland, the largest

 Cross River Rail

-This one has long been on the cards along with various incarnations but finally the project is set to proceed.
-This is a big one, at a cost
+Cross River Rail has long been on the cards along with various incarnations but finally the project is set to proceed.
+This is a big one, at

-of over $5b and a new train line in excess of 10kms in length, not only will it provide multiple new stations but a new CBD river crossing,
+a cost of over $5b and a new train line in excess of 10kms in length.
+Not only will it provide multiple new stations but a new CBD river

-Construction on the Brisbane Metro was imminent, though the State Government and Brisbane City Council appear to be having one last ‘stoush’
+Construction on the Brisbane Metro was expected to start imminently, but the State Government and Brisbane City Council appear to be having

-on the location of one of the proposed stations.
-That aside, the dumbed down explanation of this project is the addition and conversion of
+one last ‘stoush’ on the location of one of the proposed stations.
+That aside, this project involves the addition and conversion of

-existing stations and infrastructure to allow for ‘tram like buses’ to operate frequently and service the CBD and key routes/locations in
+existing busway stations and infrastructure to allow for ‘tram like buses’ to operate frequently and service the CBD and key

 Queen’s Wharf is a mostly leisure and entertainment precinct designed to revitalise the CBD riverfront (‘North Bank’) and heritage precinct